emlid/emlid-docs/docs/reach/common/reachview/correction-input.md

 ## Base correction

 Configuring correction is required if you want to go beyond standalone positioning.
 Reach supports following correction formats as input: RTCM2, RTCM3, OEM4, OEM3, UBX, SS2, HEMIS, SKYTRAQ, SP3.
 RTCM3 is the most popular format in the industry.
-Data in any of these formats can be received via Serial, TCP, NTRIP, Bluetooth or LoRa for Reach RS/RS+.
+Data in any of these formats can be received via Serial, TCP, NTRIP, Bluetooth or LoRa for Reach RS/RS+ and Reach RS2.

 ### Serial